juju2143/toasters.rocks/content/en/2020-11-28-toasters-rocks-4.md

 ### Aftermath

 Now I need to fix the posts one by one, since the converter didn't do a very good job at converting stuff, in particular header images, embeds and tables, plus that script wasn't written specifically for Hugo, and there's a few bugs to squash here and there, but eh, since I don't have a ton of posts it's kinda doable.
 It's still gonna be wonky a bit at first but I hope you like it.

+### Update (2020-10-29)

+Okay, now the workflow is completely automated.
+I uploaded the source to GitHub (you can [look it up](https://github.com/juju2143/toasters.rocks) [if you want](https://github.com/juju2143/hugo-theme-toastersrocks), you can even use it for all I care but I pretty much made it for myself, so YMMV), then used GitHub Actions so it builds it and pushes the compiled, minified result to GitHub Pages automatically.
+It's pretty cool, really.
+So, since GitHub lets you edit files and commit directly from the website, I can actually use it as a CMS, which is perfect for my needs.
+And since it's just a bunch of HTML files and it's on a bunch of CDNs all around the world, this thing can't be faster.
+Almost.

+So, I hope you like it, I hope it works for you, and if you find any issues, feel free to complain about it in the comment section or [on GitHub](https://github.com/juju2143/hugo-theme-toastersrocks/issues).